 Her husband, two kids, very fuzzy dog and Tia can be found kayaking on the waterways in Wisconsin and checking out the amazing parks and beer gardens.
 As founder of the Shorewood Farmers Market, Tia always checks out a community’s farmers markets when traveling to support the small growers and makers in our communities.

-Aaron Zeleske is the Natural Environment Program Manager at Harbor District, Inc. Aaron leads our efforts to improve the ecological functioning of our corner of the city, focusing on improving habitat for fish and wildlife and green infrastructure practices that improve water quality.
-He works on several habitat restoration projects on the Kinnickinnic River, manages innovative projects like the Habitat Hotels and Trash Collector, and seeks to creatively incorporate environmental principles into everything happening in the Harbor.
+Aaron Zeleske leads the Harbor District’s efforts to improve the ecological functioning of our corner of the city, focusing on improving habitat for fish and wildlife and green infrastructure practices that improve water quality.
+He works on several habitat restoration projects on the Kinnickinnic River, manages innovative projects like the Eco Breakwater and Habitat Hotels, and seeks to creatively incorporate environmental principles into everything happening in the Harbor.
 Through these projects and programs that connect people to nature, Aaron works to change how people think about and relate to the plants and animals with whom we share our city and our world.
-“This is some of the most important work we as a species need to undertake in the coming decades.
-We must learn to balance our needs with the needs of other living things like climate change and Anthropocene mass extinctions pick up steam.
-Even our developed, industrial harbor can be enhanced as a better functioning part of the ecosystems inside of which every human activity is nested, and improving its ecology will make a difference.”

 Judy is a Certified Nonprofit Accounting Professional through the National Association of Nonprofit Accountants & Consultants.
 She received her Bachelor of Science from Knox College in Economics.
 She is a fourth-degree black belt and certified instructor in ATA taekwondo.
 She enjoys exploring local, state, and national parks on foot throughout the seasons.